A unified approach to higher order discrete and smooth isoperimetric inequalities: Introduction

-This is the discrete analogue of the following inequality from \cite{kwong2021higher}:
+Let us remark that this is the discrete analogue of the following stability inequality from \cite{kwong2021higher}:

-It can also be rearranged so that it gives a measure of the deficit of the discrete Chakerian's isoperimetric inequality:
+It can also be rearranged so that it gives a measure of the stability of the discrete Chakerian's isoperimetric inequality, see Remark \ref{rmk2}.

-The second part of this paper starts from Section \ref{sec smooth}.
-We will make use of the smooth version of the higher order Wirtinger inequalities to show the smooth counterpart of the isoperimetric type inequalities.
-Since the main proposition (Proposition \ref{prop higher}) already appears elsewhere (\cite{kwong2021higher}), we will be rather brief on the derivation of the main result, which states that \begin{theorem}[Theorem \ref{smooth thm}] Let $C$ be a simple closed $C^{l+1}$ curve in $\mathbb C$ with the length $L$ and a unit speed counter-clockwise parametrization $z (s) $ with $s \in[0, L] $.
+In the second part of our paper, starting from Section \ref{sec smooth}, we employ the smooth version of the higher-order Wirtinger inequalities to establish the smooth counterpart of the isoperimetric type inequalities.
+Our main result is Theorem \ref{smooth thm}, which in a sense quantifies the ``roundness'' of the curve up to order $m$. \begin{theorem}[Theorem \ref{smooth thm}] Let $C$ be a simple closed $C^{m}$ curve in $\mathbb C$ with the length $L$ and a unit speed counter-clockwise parametrization $z (s) $ with $s \in[0, L] $.
 Assume that $C =\partial \Omega$ is the boundary curve of a domain $\Omega \subset \mathbb C$ with the area $F$.
 Let $\boldsymbol{n} $ denotes the outward-pointing unit normal on $C$.
 Assume $C$ has centroid $0$, then